 There are over 72 million Millennials in the U.S. with a population that overtook Baby Boomers sometime in 2019.
 Millennials are the largest generation in the workforce.
 One in four are parents.
 There is no doubt that marketing effectively to this market segment is essential for a business to survive and thrive.
-More than ever promotional stickers are an ideal fit into your millennial marketing mix.
+More than ever custom promotional stickers are an ideal fit into your millennial marketing mix.
 Here’s why.

 The Sharing Economy & Word Of Mouth